Adolf Meyer (architect)

 Adolf Meyer (17 June 1881, Mechernich – 14 July 1929, the Island of Baltrum) was a German architect.

 A student and employee of both Bruno Paul and Peter Behrens, Meyer became the office boss of the firm of Walter Gropius around 1915 and a full partner afterwards.
 In 1919, Gropius appointed Meyer as a master at the Bauhaus, where he taught work drawing and construction technique.
+Between 1920 and 1921, Gropius and Meyer worked together to create the architectural design for the Sommerfeld House.
 Meyer is also credited as co-designer of the Gropius entry for the 1922 Chicago Tribune Tower competition.

 From 1926, he practiced as an architect in the New Frankfurt project.